UN talks on new development financing text advance

 Other ideas in the Co-Facilitators’ paper would expand on the proposed SDG targets.
 For example, the section on possible trade finance policy options calls for DFQF treatment for LDC products in all high and upper-middle-income country markets.
 Proposed SDG 17 refers to WTO decisions in this area, which encourage developed countries, and developing countries that declare they are in a position to do so to improve DFQF treatment of LDC exports.

 Some suggestions appear aimed at filling gaps in the proposed SDGs.
 The paper’s reference to trade-facilitating infrastructure brings trade facilitation back into the discussion, which has lately been absent from the SDG preparatory process.

 The FfD elements paper also included ideas that point to a nuanced discussion about how trade can be harnessed as an engine not just for development – as the Monterrey and Doha outcomes termed it – but for meeting sustainable development objectives, such as by addressing trade liberalisation’s social and environmental impacts.

 For example, one other trade policy option put forward would be strengthening public interest exemptions for health and climate-related technologies under the WTO Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPs).

-The July Addis Ababa conference will be the first in a series of major international meets scheduled for the coming year aiming to craft a new vision for sustainable development.
+The July Addis Ababa conference will be the first in a series of major international meets scheduled for the coming year that are slated to craft a new vision for sustainable development.

-Along with last week’s talks on the relevant links to the planned post-2015 development agenda, delegates also asked questions around the relationship between FfD3 and the UN climate talks scheduled for Paris, France in December for a new global climate agreement.
+Along with January’s talks on the relevant links to the planned post-2015 development agenda, delegates also asked questions around the relationship between FfD3 and the UN climate talks scheduled for Paris, France in December that aim to seal a new global climate agreement.

 The Co-Facilitators aim to prepare a zero draft for the Addis Ababa outcome document by the end of February.
-The next drafting session will be held from 13-17 April.
+The next drafting session will be held from 13-17 April at UN headquarters.